Plaque: Huguenot fan makers

 EC1, Fann Street, 70, Jewin Welsh Church

-The memorial plaque is to the left of our photograph.
+The fan makers' plaque is on the west face of the building, to the left of our photograph.
 The more central plaque gives the times of church services.
-Below it, near the ground, is what looks like a foundation plaque which reads:
+Below that, near the ground and behind the bollards, is the foundation plaque.